cxcarvaj/ioet-exercise_v2/README.md

 The tests that I made are using unittest, that is a built-in library of python3.

-All the test are found in [testing/test.py](https://github.com/cxcarvaj/ioet-exerciseV2/blob/main/testing/test.py).
+All the tests are found in [testing/tests.py](https://github.com/cxcarvaj/ioet-exerciseV2/blob/main/testing/tests.py).
 To run the tests:
 1. You will need to go to the testing directory inside the project folder.